Tough Talk As Oklahoma's Wind Industry Becomes A Political Target

 Such tensions are a major turnaround.

 But the cost of wind incentives has ballooned as the industry has grown.
-Lawmakers started missing that lost money as oil prices crashed and state budget gaps widened.
+Lawmakers started missing that lost money, as oil prices crashed and state budget gaps widened.
 Now, some say Oklahoma can no longer afford the tax breaks that helped wind power take hold.

 "In my opinion, it's time that this industry stepped up," he said.
-"Quit worrying about their Wall Street investors.... and put something back into the state instead of continuing to take away from it."
+"Quit worrying about their Wall Street investors ... and put something back into the state instead of continuing to take away from it."

 Battle lines have been drawn in dueling TV ads.
-In one paid for by a coalition that includes oil and gas interests, former Oklahoma governor Frank Keating laments that "I signed a bill that was supposed to jump-start the wind industry, help the state and create jobs.
+In one, paid for by a coalition that includes oil and gas interests, former Oklahoma Gov. Frank Keating laments, "I signed a bill that was supposed to jump-start the wind industry, help the state and create jobs.
 It didn't happen."

-Another ad paid for by the Wind Coalition counters that, "Big oil doesn't want to pay their fair share, and wants to run wind out of the state."
+Another ad, paid for by the Wind Coalition, counters, "Big oil doesn't want to pay their fair share, and wants to run wind out of the state."

 For many landowners and local governments, revenue from the wind industry has proved essential.